-- (a) vehicle parking, access and loading do not adversely affect the operation of the port/marina, road system or safe pedestrian movement to the extent that is more than minor: - (b) signage enables public identification of port and marina operations but does not dominate the landscape; - structures and buildings in the Port and Marina Zones do not dominate the landscape, particularly when having regard to visual effects as viewed from the adjoining zones in Picton and Havelock; - (d) the location or height of buildings minimises adverse effects from shadowing to sites in adjacent zones;
+- vehicle parking, access and loading do not adversely affect the operation of the port/marina, road system or safe pedestrian movement; - (b) signage enables public identification of port and marina operations but does not dominate the landscape; - structures and buildings in the various Port and Marina Zones do not dominate the landscape, particularly when having regard to visual effects as viewed from the adjoining zones in Picton and Havelock; - (d) the location or height of buildings does not shade sites in adjacent zones;

-- (e) noise levels allow the zones to function effectively, but also minimise noise nuisance for surrounding residents; and - (f) adverse effects from light spill are minimised in adjoining Urban Residential, Open Space and Business Zones. - (g) new roads, reserves and esplanade areas created by subdivision are appropriately landscaped.
+- (e) noise levels allow the zones to function effectively, but also minimise noise nuisance for surrounding residents; and - (f) light spill does not occur in adjoining Urban Residential, Open Space and Business Zones. - (g) appropriate landscaping of new roads, reserves and esplanade areas is created by subdivision.